The Latest: Masters 1st round halted with 44 on the course - WHIZ News

 Play has stopped for the day at the Masters, with Paul Casey in the lead and almost half the field unable to complete the first round because of a three-hour weather delay in the morning.

 Casey shot a 7-under 65 and sat two strokes ahead of Webb Simpson, Xander Schauffele.
 Justin Thomas also was 5 under, but he only completed 10 holes.
-Defending champion Tiger Woods was among eight players at 68.
+Defending champion Tiger Woods shot 68.

 Play stopped after only about a half hour Thursday morning when lighting was spotted in the area.
 With the delay, 44 players will return Friday morning to complete the first 18 holes.